 - The events should be organized during the week of 15-28 July 2024

 Last and certainly not least, in the age of social media, we understand the connecting power of engaging with peers across the internet, and look forward to using it as a means of uniting even the most remote of participants across the globe.
 As we begin to work our way towards the official celebration on 20 July, feel free to use the hashtag #internationalmoonday and #IMD2024 in all your social media posts concerning the event so we can share your progress.

 We sincerely look forward to celebrating this date with you, and we are keen to receive your feedback and registrations.

-The deadline to submit your event proposal is 20 March 2023.
+First Call deadline to submit your event proposal is March 15, 2024.

-Selected proposals will be notified by 29 March 2023.
+Selected proposals will be notified by the IMD team.